Eye ointments are used when the medicine needs to work directly in your eye to relieve dry eyes or treat eye infections such as conjunctivitis.

-To get the most benefit use the correct technique.
-This ensures you receive the right amount of medication.
+To get the most benefit, you need to use the correct technique.
+This makes sure you get the right amount of medicine in your eyes.
 Ask your healthcare provider to show you.
-The following is a guide:< /p>
+The following steps are a guide:

 - Remove the cap from the tube.